Skip to main content Stan Consulting LLC · Marketing Atlas · Position · Traffic Does Not Solve Buyer Hesitation

 The Shopify Store With Traffic, Revenue, and No Channel Truth

-The composite case file on attribution-conflict masking buyer-hesitation issues. $5.6M operator with four contradictory channel reads.
-The hesitation diagnosis sat under the attribution chaos for fourteen months.
+The composite case file on attribution-conflict masking buyer-hesitation issues. $5.6M operator with four contradictory channel checks.
+The hesitation marketing audit sat under the attribution chaos for fourteen months.

 Adjacent case